Integrable systems, toric degenerations and Okounkov bodies: A K ahler structure on the family

 \subsection{Embedding a weighted projective space in a large projective space}

-In the constructions that follow, it will be useful to embed the (usually singular) weighted projective space into a larger, classical (and hence smooth) projective space.
-In this section we describe in detail a particular such embedding which we use repeatedly throughout this paper.
+In order to construct a K\"ahler structure on the family $\X$, it will be useful to embed the (usually singular) weighted projective space $W\p$ into a ``large'' classical (and hence smooth) projective space.
+In this section we describe a particular such embedding.